Pulsar Constraints on Screened Modified Gravity: Introduction

-The screened models of modified gravity of the chameleon, dilaton and symmetron types can be described in a unified way\cite{Brax:2012gr} using a tomographic method whereby the potential and the coupling function to matter as functions of the scalar field can be completely reconstructed from the time dependence of the minimum of the effective potential in the cosmological background since Big Bang Nucleosynthesis (BBN).
-This allows one to parameterise screened models using the value of the scalar mass now $m_\infty$ and its coupling strength $\beta_\infty$.
-In particular, imposing that solar system tests of gravity are evaded and that the Milky Way is screened to avoid too much disruption of the dynamics of its galactic halo, one deduces that the scalar mass must be such that $m_\infty \gtrsim 10^3 H_0$\cite{Brax:2011aw,Wang:2012kj}.
-This bound is crucial as it gives the range of the scalar interaction on cosmological scales and therefore restricts the possible astrophysical effects of screened modified gravity.
-In particular, this implies that future galaxy surveys will not probe screened modified gravity on scales larger than 10 Mpc.
-In this paper, we tighten up this bound using the time drift of the orbital period $P$ of binary systems.
-These measurements place one of the tightest constraints on General Relativity (GR) and provide indirect evidence for the existence of gravitational waves.
+The screened models of modified gravity of the chameleon, dilaton and symmetron types can be described in a unified way\cite{Brax:2012gr} using a tomographic method\cite{Brax:2011aw} whereby the potential and the coupling function to matter as functions of the scalar field can be completely reconstructed from the time dependence of the minimum of the effective potential in the cosmological background since Big Bang Nucleosynthesis (BBN).
+This allows one to parametrise screened models using the cosmological evolution of the scalar mass $m(a)$ and its coupling strength $\beta (a)$.
+This description is equivalent to parametrising modified gravity models using the density dependence of the mass $m(\rho)$ and the coupling $\beta(\rho)$.
+A model independent parametrisation more suited for astrophysical tests can be found in \cite{Davis:2011qf,Sakstein:2013pda}.
+Observational constraints on these theories coming from laboratory and solar system tests provide bounds on the scalar charge of the earth or equivalently on the mass of the field in the Milky Way.
+Astrophysical constraints \cite{Davis:2011qf,Jain:2012tn,Sakstein:2013pda} bound the mass and coupling in the cosmological background, which can be related to the galactic mass of the scalar field using spherical collapse models \cite{Li:2011qda}.